 Hybrid animals are usually the reproductive result of intercourse between two similar animals, like lions and tigers.
 Lab hybrid animals also exist.
 Scientists call the process “somatic hybridization,” and it allows them to manipulate genes to create new species with useful traits from both parents.

 Check out the list below for 12 real examples of incredible hybrid animals.

-Interestingly, ligers tend to grow up to be much bigger than either of their parents.
+Ligers are usually much bigger than either parent.
 The largest non-obese liger in the world weighs 1,000 pounds, and the heaviest one ever recorded weighed an astounding 1,600 pounds.

-Unlike some hybrid animals, it would be nearly impossible to find ligers in the wild because lions and tigers do not naturally inhabit the same regions of the world.
+Unlike some hybrid animals, it would be nearly impossible to find ligers in the wild because lions and tigers don’t naturally inhabit the same regions.

 They usually look and behave more like lions than tigers, but they do show tiger traits such as a love for swimming and striped backs.

 2. Tigon: Male Tiger and Female Lion Hybrid Animal

 Nobody could fault you for thinking a tigon should basically be the exact same animal as a liger.
 After all, they’re both mixes of lions and tigers.

 However, when a male tiger mates with a female lion, the resulting offspring is a tigon.

 Tigons are much smaller than ligers, and they tend to be smaller than both of their parents.
 They typically look more like their tiger fathers, but they possess traits from their lion mothers, such as the ability to roar and love for socialization.